Skip to main content

 • “Runs great on Steam Deck, by the way.”

-• “The game itself is fun, but far too buggy; the game will semi-frequently crash to desktop when you're 1+ hour into a run, and with no mid-run save either, this is extremely frustrating.”
+• “The game is fun, but it is far too buggy, frequently crashing to desktop after one or more hours into a run.
+With no mid-run save feature, this becomes extremely frustrating.”

-• “Super fun game, although every time I get a good run and play for a while longer, the game freezes.”
+• “Every time I get a good run and play for a while longer, the game tends to freeze.”

 • monetization